Latent variable graphical model selection via convex optimization: Introduction and setup

-\paragraph{Outline} Section~\ref{sec:bg} gives some background on graphical models as well as the algebraic varieties of sparse and low-rank matrices.
-It also provides a formal statement of the problem.
-Section~\ref{sec:iden} discusses conditions under which latent-variable models are identifiable, and Section~\ref{sec:main} states the main results of this paper.
-We provide experimental demonstration of the effectiveness of our estimator on synthetic and real data in Section~\ref{sec:sims}.
-Section~\ref{sec:conc} concludes the paper with a brief discussion.
-The appendices include additional details and proofs of all of our technical results.
+Section~\ref{secbg} gives some background and a formal problem statement.
+Section~\ref{seciden} discusses the identifiability question, Section~\ref{secmain} states the main results of this paper, and Section~\ref{secproofs} gives some proofs.
+We provide experimental demonstration of the effectiveness of our estimator on synthetic and real data in Section~\ref{secsims}, and conclude with a brief discussion in Section~\ref{secconc}.
+Some of our technical results are deferred to supplementary material~\cite{supp}.